cerndb/spark-dashboard/README.md

 # Spark Performance Dashboard
-## Run in a standalone Docker container or on Kubernetes using a Helm Chart
+## Run as a Docker container or on Kubernetes using a Helm Chart

 This repository supports the installation of an Apache Spark Performance Dashboard using containers technology.
 Use for measuring and troubleshooting Apache Spark applications.
 Tested with Spark 3.x and 2.4.

 Two different installation options are packaged in this repository, use the one that suits your environment best: